Writers and studios reach tentative deal to end WGA strike

 Since the day the WGA strike began, SAG-AFTRA members have stood alongside the writers on the picket lines.
 We remain on strike in our TV/Theatrical contract and continue to urge the studio and streamer CEOs and the AMPTP to return to the table and make the fair deal that our members deserve and demand."

-In a statement, California Gov. Gavin Newsom said he was grateful for the tentative deal that was reached.
+In a statement, Gov. Gavin Newsom said he was grateful for the tentative deal that was reached.
+Hollywood’s massive work stoppage has cost California’s overall economy an estimated $3 billion so far, CNBC reports.

 "California’s entertainment industry would not be what it is today without our world class writers," the governor's statement said.
 "For over 100 days, 11,000 writers went on strike over existential threats to their careers and livelihoods — expressing real concerns over the stress and anxiety workers are feeling.
 I am grateful that the two sides have come together to reach an agreement that benefits all parties involved, and can put a major piece of California’s economy back to work."